spolifroni-amd/rocPyDecode/docs/reference/decoderClass.rst

 	- 0: Just flush to get the frame count
 	- 1: The remaining frames will be dumped to file in this mode
-	- 2: Calculate the MD5 of the flushed frames

 - **out_file_name**: The full path disk file name to save the YUV frames